narotamji/narotamji/README.md

 - 👋 Hi, I’m Narotam Singh
-- 👀 I love to code and play my Indian Classical Instrument (Dilruba)
+- 👀 I love to code and listening music
-- 💞️ I’m looking to collaborate on various javaScript , react.js projects
+- 💞️ I’m looking to collaborate on various react.js projects
-- 📫 Feel free to contact me at narotams97@gmail.com Or make a call on <a href="tel:+917503239453">7503239453</a>.
+- 📫 Feel free to contact me at narotams97@gmail.com

 <!---
 narotamji/narotamji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.